-Back to the Future — On that day, September 29, 1988, the launch of the space shuttle Discovery was to be America’s anxiously awaited return to space … NASA’s first manned mission since the Challenger disaster, two years before.
+Back to the Future — On that day, September 29, 1988, the launch of (space shuttle) Discovery represented America’s return to space, NASA’s first manned mission since the loss of Challenger, two years before.

-Turning off US1, onto Coquina Road, andthen five miles north on the palm and oak-lined River Road, a dilapidated, corrugated metal building (the old Hub’s Inn) marked my favorite spot to watch rockets launched from Cape Canaveral.
-Looking across the Indian River, toward Merritt Island, the monstrous VAB (Vertical/Vehicle Assembly Building), with its NASA logo and American flag visible from ten miles away, stands large on the horizon, a line of palmetto scrub, on the horizon, a line of palmetto scrub, on the long, sandy cape that defines Florida’s East Central Coast.
+Turning off US1, onto Coquina Road, and then five miles north on the palm and oak-lined River Road, a dilapidated, corrugated metal building (old Hub’s Inn) marked my favorite spot to watch rockets launched from Cape Canaveral.
+Looking across the Indian River, toward Merritt Island, the monstrous VAB (Vertical/Vehicle Assembly Building), with its NASA logo and American flag visible from ten miles, stands large on the horizon, a line of palmetto scrub on the long, sandy cape, the geography that defines Florida’s East Coast.

-The point on Earth from where mankind embarked on its most ambitious voyage.
+The point on Earth from where astronauts left for the moon.

 Launch Complex #39 — Where America’s most accomplished pilots, engineers, scientists, doctors, and military officers (Astronauts) spent the last moments on Earth, before their being launched into space.

-SIGNING OFF — After every launch from Cape Canaveral, each rocket leaves its own, unique signature.
-An after cloud that lingers in the tropical breeze until it dissipates slowly.
-This infinity-shaped cloud was written by the space shuttle Discovery (STS-133), after it’s final launch, February 24, 2011, on its way to re-supply the International Space Station.
-Within a year, two shuttles followed Discovery, and NASA’s 40-year shuttle mission was over.
+This infinity-shaped cloud was written by the space shuttle Discovery (STS-133), after it’s last launch, February 24, 2011, on its way to re-supply the International Space Station.
+Within a year, only two shuttles followed Discovery into space, and NASA’s 40-year shuttle mission was over.

-Message from above — Then the mission commander of STS-134, what might have been the last of NASA’s 40-year space shuttle program, Mark Kelley took Bono up on his invitation to speak to U2 audiences from the International Space Station.
+Then the mission commander of STS-134, what might have been the last of NASA’s 40-year space shuttle program, Mark Kelly took Bono up on his invitation to speak to U2 audiences from the International Space Station.

 It was thought that STS-134 could have been the last, with most Republicans in Congress opposing the funding required to launch STS-135, but as soon as February, NASA announced definitely that STS-135 would fly, “regardless” of Congress’ denial of funding.